 Perhaps this is another sign of my chronology.
 Each year is now a schedule of health maintenance appointments for various personal body parts, plus occasional unmanageable sicknesses or emergencies.
 And those for the dog.
 I fail to brush his teeth.
 The precious sand of time seems to be sliding ominously faster in the hour glass of each year.

 Stewardship of my time, space, and health is a challenge that I want to pray about in the New Year.
-We joke that as file space in the mind is filled, some things fall away.
+We joke that as file space of the mind is filled, some things fall away.
 I must be intentional about saving space and time in my life for the most valuable.
 There isn’t room for all the stuff, in my life my house, my heart.
-This year I will save space and time for Jesus Christ and those who mean the most to me?
+This year I will save space and time for Jesus Christ and those who mean the most to me.

 Questions for personal journaling or group discussion: